ubuntu/ubuntu-project-docs/docs/reference/exception-CertbotUpdates.rst

    [Impact]

-   Not directly applicable; see the exception policy document.
+   Not directly applicable; see the exception policy document at https://wiki.ubuntu.com/StableReleaseUpdates/Certbot

+   TODO: explain why we need this particular update

    [Major Changes]